 It was officially banned for all use (including medical) with the passage of the Controlled Substances Act (CSA) of 1970.
 Several attempts to reorganize the cannabis box under CSA have failed and the United States Supreme Court has ruled against Oakland buyers in the United States.
 Cooperative and Gonzales oppose Raich that the federal government has the right to regulate and criminalize cannabis, even for medical purposes.
 Despite this, states and other jurisdictions continued to implement policies that violate federal law, beginning with the passage of California Proposition 215 in 1996.
 By 2016, states had legalized cannabis. medical and in 2012 the first two states had Colorado and Washington, legalized recreational use.

 Around the same time, efforts to regulate drug trafficking began, and laws were passed across states that introduced penalties for drug abuse, counterfeiting undetected drugs. and the diversion of those identified as toxic. was considered.
 Toxic legislation usually requires either a label on the packaging indicating the harmful effect of substances or a ban on sale outside authorized pharmacies without a doctor's prescription.
 Those who needed labeling often needed the word poison when the drug was not dispensed from a pharmacy.
 Other rules prohibited sales to minors as well as restrictions on filling.
 Some pharmaceutical laws specifically mentioned the drugs covered by the regulation, while others did not - and left the matter to medical experts.
-Those which generally included references to cannabis, either in the category Cannabis Boxes and its preparation or hemp and its preparation.
+Those which generally included references to cannabis, either in the category Cannabis seeds packaging and its preparation or hemp and its preparation.

 The Pure Food and Drug law was then passed by the US Congress in 1906 and required that certain specialty drugs, including cannabis, be labeled exactly with the contents.
 In the past, many drugs were sold as proprietary drugs with secret ingredients or misleading labels.
 Even after the rules were adopted, the availability of drugs continued to be criticized, and around 1910 there was a wave of laws aimed at tightening the terms of their sale and closing so-called loopholes. of the poison law 'to take.
 This, together with the legal obligation to disclose all convictions (notice of judgment), has proven to be an important tool for law enforcement and has had a deterrent effect on potential offenders.
 Marijuana remains under this law as a dangerous substance.